Court of Protection deputy

 We can help you prepare the application if you would like to become a deputy or in some circumstances one of our solicitors can become a professional deputy for the person concerned.

-Please contact Lorraine Smith on 01843 595990 or fill in our enquiry form and Lorraine will be in touch.
+Please contact any of our offices or fill in our enquiry form and a member of our team will be in touch.